LoopKit/loopdocs/docs/browser/other-apps.md

 ## Add Identifiers

-!!! important "Add Identifiers Temporarily Unavailable"
+!!! important "Add Identifiers were Temporarily Unavailable"
+    The Add Identifiers action stopped working for a time.
+The timing for the release of the fix for LoopCaregiver may be delayed slightly.
+It is fixed for dev branch of LoopFollow and will be released to LoopFollow main soon.

-    The Add Identifiers action does not work at this time.
+    If you are a new builder and Add Identifiers does not work - please wait a day or two and try again.

-    A solution is being tested but is not currently available in the released code.
-    For now, please be patient.

 Near the top middle of your Repository fork, click on the "Actions" tab.